rohit1729/hpsc/README.md

 Strassen matrix multiplication (serial) - 0.6 seconds Strassen matrix multiplication (parallel) - 0.13 seconds

 About Machine:
 quad-core 2.5GHz i5 intel processor

+Sorry Sir, i was not able to complete the MPI program for parallelization.